kvnty/V-Ball/README.md

 ## **DISCLAIMER**

 This project is shared as **an open-source artwork and educational resource** in the public domain.
-It is intended to explore the relationship between technology, sound, and resistance as **a critical and artistic statement** — **not as a tool for harm or illegal activity**.
+It is intended to explore the relationship between technology, sound, and resistance as a critical and artistic statement.

-Any use, modification, or redistribution of this design is at the sole responsibility of the user.
+**Any use, modification, or redistribution of this design is at the sole responsibility of the user.**

 ## HOW TO MAKE A V-BALL